MoserMichael/dockerdashphp/notes/notes-talk.md

 Again listed as running, and the container is now receiving commands again.

+The container stops to run as follows:
+- The docker cli command can stop it with the command

+> docker stop <CONTAINER_ID>

+> docker ps -a

+Note that the container now longer appears in the list of running containers, that's due to the --rm option passed to docker run - the container object is removed just as it exited.

-The container is either stopped by stopping the process created via the command passed to the docker run command (that is by exiting the bash shell that we passed)
+A container is either stopped by stopping the main process - that is the process created via the command passed to the docker run command

 or by running a docker stop command with the id of the container - from outside of the container.

+--

+There is a different way to run containers, like this one:

+> docker run fedora:latest ls -al /

+Note that this one is just listing all the files in the root directory of the file system and exiting.

+> docker ps -a

+CONTAINER ID   IMAGE           COMMAND                 CREATED          STATUS                      PORTS     NAMES d45c22e76249   fedora:latest   "ls -al /"              51 seconds ago   Exited (0) 50 seconds ago             stoic_tesla

+The status of the container is 'Exited (0)' , Note the the -a option with docker ps, it tells to show all containers, even those that have stopped-.

+The main command displayed all the files in the root directory and then exits, this means that the container is no longer running - this one was run without the --rm option,

+You can still look at the output produced by this container

+> docker logs d45c22e76249

+That command is very usefull for debugging containers!

+Now you also wait until the container exits and then show the exit status, just like with a real process.

+>docker wait d45c22e76249
+ 0

+Now you can clean up the entries for stopped containers

+> docker container prune -f

+> docker ps -a

+No more entries of stopped containers.

 ---

-Ok, that was a quick overview, now let's look at my docker dashboard, the dashboard gives you a different way to access the functionality of the docker command line tool.
+Ok, that was some intro on docker, now let's look at my docker dashboard, the dashboard gives you a different way to access the functionality of the docker command line tool.
-I will show you how to use the dashboard, but will also show the equivalent docker CLI commands for each action.
+I want to show you how to use the dashboard, but I will also show the equivalent docker CLI commands for each action.

 - Let's download the script for starting the dashboard: